 That plan developed trouble immediately – – a beep and creep back-up on I-83, the feeder to I-78, intervened.
 Fortunately, we saw it as we arrived at an exit.
 So we jumped off and started our back road adventure!

 It is interesting to experience the change in one’s physical demeanor – – we noticed almost instantly how relaxed we were, once off the interstate.
-Back-roading is a healthy choice!
+Back road driving is a healthy choice!
 We traveled Rte.
 22 East from Colonial Park to the end of 22, where we intersected with I-78.
 It’s been years since we’d traveled on Rte.
 22. We’ve driven on I-78 many times, and often noticed an increasing build-up of commercial venues, particularly at the exits.
 This time, we noted new development along Rt.
 22 has slowed considerably.
 This has served Rte.
 22 well, allowing a wonderful little stretch of road to remain “quaint” with farms and small businesses still thriving.

 When Rte.
 22 ended, we made the decision to stay on I-78 until we reached our destination: the Lehigh Valley.
 That little stint on 22 calmed our nerves and offered less traffic.
 (NOTE: Immediately after the Indiantown Gap Exit in Lebanon County, I-83 splits from I-78.
 78 goes East, while 83 heads North; most of the truck traffic heads north).
 We actually enjoyed looking at the few changes that have taken place since we last traveled to the Lehigh Valley, years ago.